vascoalramos/portfolio/content/blog/hello-world/index.md

 published: false
 ---

 This is the first post of my new personal blog.
-This blog we be a digital registry of some of my findings and experiences with software development and different technologies.
+This blog will be a digital registry of some of my findings and experiences with software development and different technologies.
 Feel free to check out my other posts and to reach out on my social presence.